Chaotic Delone sets: Introduction

 is a continuous action \cite[Lem.\ 2.5]{BaakeMoody}.
-Definition~\ref{d. delone}\eqref{i. separated} makes this action locally free, so that the orbits inherit a canonical smooth structure compatible with the topology.
+Definition~\ref{d. delone}(\ref{i. separated}) makes this action locally free, so that the orbits inherit a canonical smooth structure compatible with the topology.

-There is a canonical way of obtaining dynamical systems from Delone sets \cite[p.~10]{BaakeLenz}: Let $S\in \deled$ and let $[S]$ denote the orbit $S+\Rn$.
-Then $\overline{[S]}$, the closure of $[S]$ in the aforementioned topology, is a compact space endowed with an $\Rn$-action; it consists of the Delone sets which are locally indistinguishable from $S$, and it is sometimes called the \emph{local isomorphism class} of $S$ \cite{LagariasPleasants}.
+There is a canonical way of obtaining a dynamical system from such a Delone set \cite[p.~10]{BaakeLenz}.
+Let $S\in \deled$ and write $[S]$ for the orbit $S+\mathbb{R}^n$.
+Then $\overline{[S]}$, the closure of $[S]$ in the aforementioned topology, is a compact space endowed with an $\mathbb{R}^n$-action.
+Roughly speaking, it consists of the Delone sets whose bounded subsets have an approximate replica in $S$; when $S$ is repetitive, these are the Delone sets which are locally indistinguishable from $S$, sometimes called the \emph{local isomorphism class} of $S$ \cite{LagariasPleasants}, but in general $\overline{[S]}$ contains more Delone sets than this local isomorphism class.
+The main class of Delone sets we consider in this paper will not be repetitive.
 Since $S$ determines $\overline{[S]}$, we may think of dynamical properties of $\overline{[S]}$ as properties of $S$.

-Chaos for group actions is usually characterized by three conditions~\cite{Devaney}.
-The first two are \emph{topological transitivity} and \emph{density of periodic orbits}, and they admit a purely topological description.
-The last requirement is \emph{sensitivity on initial conditions}, and is usually formulated in terms of a Lyapunov exponent~\cite{Wolf}.
-This third condition seems harder to adapt to our setting.
-For example, in \cite{Deroin} and \cite{matsumoto} there are adaptations of the Lyapunov exponent for laminations endowed with a harmonic measure.
-In general $\overline{[S]}$ may admit several different ergodic invariant measures \cite[Thm.\ 1.7]{LenzStollman}.
-Since we are only interested in the topological dynamics of $\overline{[S]}$, we omit this condition in our definition of chaos, cf.~\cite{Cairn}.